Aminho09/Digital-System-Design/README.md

 - Instructed by Dr. Ali Jahanian

 ## Table of Contents
-Here's the content of homeworks
+Here's the homeworks' content.

 Homework no. | Content
 | :---: | :---:
 [Homework 1](HW1) | Waveform Sketching

-And here's the name of each project
+And here's the projects' content.

 Projet no. | Project Name
 | :---: | :---: